Bahrain says Iran hit a desalination plant, stoking fears of attacks on civilian sites

 The remarks, starkly different in tone, came a day after Pezeshkian said Iran regretted regional concerns caused by Iranian strikes and urged neighboring states not to take part in U.S. and Israeli attacks against Iran.

-Pezeshkian assured neighboring Gulf states Sunday that Iran wasn't looking to battle them and called them brothers, accusing the U.S. of trying to pit countries against one another.
+While multiple Gulf states reported intercepting more incoming missiles and drones from Iran, Pezeshkian said the country wasn't looking to battle them and accused the U.S. of trying to pit countries against one another.

 Iranian hard-liners quickly contradicted those remarks.
 Judiciary chief Gholam Hossein Mohseni-Ejei wrote on X: “The geography of some countries in the region — both overtly and covertly — is in the hands of the enemy, and those points are used against our country in acts of aggression.
 Intense attacks on these targets will continue."

-Mohseni-Ejei and Pezeshkian are part of a three-member leadership council that has overseen Iran since a strike killed Supreme Leader Ayatollah Ali Khamenei early in the war.
+Mohseni-Ejei and Pezeshkian are part of a three-member leadership council that has overseen Iran since an earlier strike killed Supreme Leader Ayatollah Ali Khamenei.

 “We’re not looking to settle,” Trump told reporters Saturday aboard Air Force One.
 “They’d like to settle.
 We’re not looking to settle.”